Master’s Programs FAQ

 How long does it take to complete a Master’s Degree?

-Students interested in a coursework-only program can complete the degree in as little as one year of full-time study.
+Students interested in a coursework-only program can complete the degree in as little as two semesters of full-time study.
 Students who do a thesis as part of their Master of Science program may take up to two years to complete.

 I’ve been admitted to the Master of Science program.
 Can I do a thesis?